 Creative Writing – Ms. Kurt, Advisor.
 A writing group where students share their work with others and receive feedback.
 All are welcome.
 The club meets on Thursdays from 2:30 to 3:30 pm beginning the second week of school in room 214.

 Drama Club – Ms. Wnuk, Advisor - Please click here for more info.

 Family, Career, & Community Leaders of America (FCCLA) – Mrs. Zenuh, Advisor.
-An after-school activity that meets twice a month to encourage leadership skills, volunteerism, and opportunities to bake, sew, etc. All grades 9-12 are welcome to attend the meetings which are held on the first and third Tuesdays of every month, in room 207 from 2:20–3:30 pm.
+An after-school activity to encourage leadership skills, volunteerism, and opportunities to bake, etc. All grades 9-12 are welcome to attend the meetings which are held on Fridays.
+Reach out to Mrs. Zenuh to join the Google Classroom!

 GSA (Genders and Sexuality Alliance) - Ms. DeVito, Advisor.
 GSA is a club that meets on Thursdays after school from 2:30-3:30 pm in the choir room.
 This club is open to any and all students who wish to learn more about topics related to gender and sexuality, and how it relates to current events and culture.
 This club also works to create awareness in our community through volunteer work, outreach, and by collaborating with other school clubs and community organizations.
 GSA is a welcoming and safe environment where everyone can be who they wish to be without fear of judgement.